samruddhi3012/Insurance-Price-Forecasting/README.md

   1. From the baseline to the xgb model, there was a **20.63%** improvement in the RMSE value for the test set.
   2. The R-Squared value for test set has improved by **8.75%** from baseline to xgb model.

-## 🔖 Description
+## 📍 Project Description

 * _**Data Preparation**_:
   1. Imported essential libraries for data manipulation and visualization.
-  2. Cleaned the data to handle missing values, correct data types, and remove inconsistencies.
+  2. Cleaned the data to handle missing values, correct data types, and remove inconsistencies, null values etc.

 * _**Exploratory Data Analysis (EDA)**_:
-<br>EDA was conducted to understand the dataset's underlying patterns and relationships.
+<br>Conducted EDA to understand the data's underlying patterns and relationships.
 This section covered:
   * Distribution Analysis
   * Univariate Data Analysis (wrt target)
   * Bivariate Data Analysis (wrt target)
   * Collinearity between Features
   * Correlation between Features

-* _**Build and evaluate a baseline linear model**_:
+* _**Baseline Linear Model Building and Evavaluation**_:
-<br> A baseline model was built using Linear Regression.
+<br> Built a baseline model using Linear Regression.
 This section covered:
   * Data Transformation
   * Understanding Linear Regression Assumptions
   * Building Linear Regression